rogeruiz/write/dress-code/_posts/2017-06-22-smooth-terminal.markdown

 intent, or friction depending on what you're doing, that using only a keyboard facilitates when working in high-risk environments.
-Mice and touch are nice modernities of contemporary computer life, but it's nice to feel like you're back in 80s and 90s logged into a computer somewhere else.
+Mice and touch are nice modernities of contemporary computer life, but it's nice to feel like you're back in the 80s and 90s logged into a computer somewhere else.
 It's also really great to seamlessly continue working the same way you're used to working when you have to context-switch onto another machine.